surviv-underclock/docs/README.md

 #### Client free switch timer
 The above applies to the `server free switch timer`, which determines when you can shoot.

 The `client free switch timer` is very similar, and it affects the weapon deploy sound.
 It does not start when a free switch is wasted by switching to melee/throwables.
-Also, it resets when swapping gun slots (default keybind is T).
+Also, it sets to 1000ms when swapping gun slots (default keybind is T).

 #### Wasted Free Switches
 **Free switch**es from pump to pump or cannon to cannon (same `deploy group`) *waste* the **free switch**, and so do **free switch**es to melee or throwables.